Smooth Noodle Maps: Promotion

 Two music videos were made for the album's second single, "Post Post-Modern Man".
 The first, which was directed by Devo co-founder and bassist Gerald Casale and was never officially released, saw the band driving a Lincoln Town Car along the desolate Interstate 10 in Southern California.
-According to Casale, when the finished video was delivered to Enigma, they demanded the video include March 1990's Playboy Playmate of the Month, Deborah Driggs, in order to make it more marketable.
+According to Casale, when the finished video was delivered to Enigma Records, they demanded the video include March 1990's Playboy Playmate of the Month, Deborah Driggs, in order to make it more marketable.
 After acquiescing to Enigma's demands, MTV then rejected the video because it used the "Macro Post Modern Mix" of the song instead of the "college alternative track" they wanted to market, as featured on the original album.
 This resulted in a second video directed by Rocky Schenck, which featured Devo in a spoof of the Home Shopping Network, selling various Devo-related merchandise.

+Casale later stated that "Enigma failed to bring our record to market in any serious way.
+It was what is known in the industry as a 'soft' release."
+The unsuccessful album and subsequent tour of the U.S. and UK led to Devo parting ways with Enigma and going into "self-imposed hibernation."
+Devo would not perform again until a reunion gig at the Sundance Film Festival of 1996.

+In an interview for their 1996 computer game Adventures of the Smart Patrol, Mark Mothersbaugh stated:

+Around '88, '89, '90 maybe, we did our last tour in Europe, and it was kind of at that point, we were watching This Is Spinal Tap on the bus and said, "Oh my God, that's our life."
+And we just said, "Things have to change."
+So we kind of agreed from there that we wouldn't do live shows anymore.

 Reissue

-In 2018, Futurismo Inc. issued a two-disc deluxe edition of Smooth Noodle Maps, on both CD and vinyl formats.
+In 2019, Futurismo Inc. issued a two-disc deluxe edition of Smooth Noodle Maps, on both CD and vinyl formats.
 The double CD set comes housed in a digipak while the double LP comes in three vinyl color variations.
 Both formats include gatefold sleeves with die-cut windows and changeable covers, a fold-out poster and liner notes from band member Gerald Casale.